sopra-fs23-group-07/sopra-fs23-group-07-server/contributions.md

-27/04/2023, Suleman, #148, added methods to LobbyRepository 27/04/2023, Suleman, #141, added methods to DTOMapper for lobby 27/04/2023, Suleman, #151, added methods to DTOMapperImpl.java for lobby
+27/04/2023, Suleman, #148, added methods to LobbyRepository 27/04/2023, Suleman, #141, added methods to DTOMapper for lobby 27/04/2023, Suleman, #151, added methods to DTOMapperImpl.java for lobby 27/04/2023, Suleman, #151, added methods to DTOMapperImpl.java for lobby 27/04/2023, Omar, #27 & #29 & #11 & #14, integrated Mapbox api in home screen and events page, created table for events page, created table for lobby that allows user to pick up a sport (dropbdown, multiple selection) and allows user to lock his choice